SteveJustin1963/tec-GBA-BG/README.md

 - And finally, the keypad CPLD - it emulates the original chip but it can also be expanded to hundreds of keys, or even a ps2 keyboard.

 Can a FPGA be made to emulate a 74C923?
 If so, can u get FPGAs in 20 pin DIP (or SOIC) packages ?
-- BG; yes, the second CPLD on the board emulates the '923 and heaps of room to spare.
+- BG yes, the second CPLD on the board emulates the '923 and heaps of room to spare.
 - I've got some dip PCBs coming in a week that'll convert the qfp package to dip 28.